Rougemont, Switzerland: Economy

 Until the end of the 19th century, the area was essentially agricultural, with the dairy industry predominant.
 The arrival of hotels was greatly furthered by the first railway, the Montreux–Lenk im Simmental line, which reached Rougemont in 1905.

 The situation of the municipality on the Golden Pass railway line between Château-d'Oex and Gstaad, both well-known ski resorts, helped to bring Rougemont out of its isolation and make it a tourist destination in its own right.
+A cable car connects the town to La Videmanette station (2151 m) on Le Rubli, from which skiers can access a network of pistes which allow them to either ski down to the base station in Rougemont or connect to the Eggli mountain (1557 m), from which they can ski down to either Saanen or Gstaad.

 Most of the land of the municipality is in agriculture or forest, some 100 hectares being owned by the municipality.

 As of In 2010 2010, Rougemont had an unemployment rate of 2.7%.
 As of 2008, there were 79 people employed in the primary economic sector and about 36 businesses involved in this sector.
 70 people were employed in the secondary sector and there were 18 businesses in this sector.
 145 people were employed in the tertiary sector, with 44 businesses in this sector.
 There were 425 residents of the municipality who were employed in some capacity, of which females made up 42.6% of the workforce.

 In 2008 the total number of full-time equivalent jobs was 243.
 The number of jobs in the primary sector was 59, all of which were in agriculture.
 The number of jobs in the secondary sector was 66 of which 29 or (43.9%) were in manufacturing and 37 (56.1%) were in construction.
 The number of jobs in the tertiary sector was 118.
 In the tertiary sector; 40 or 33.9% were in wholesale or retail sales or the repair of motor vehicles, 12 or 10.2% were in the movement and storage of goods, 21 or 17.8% were in a hotel or restaurant, 1 was in the information industry, 1 was the insurance or financial industry, 13 or 11.0% were technical professionals or scientists, 3 or 2.5% were in education and 2 or 1.7% were in health care.

 In 2000, there were 78 workers who commuted into the municipality and 174 workers who commuted away.
 The municipality is a net exporter of workers, with about 2.2 workers leaving the municipality for every one entering.
 Of the working population, 6.1% used public transportation to get to work, and 58.4% used a private car.